Asymmetric Friction in Geometric Locomotion: Finsler mechanical systems

 Given a set of metrics defining drag at the system's contact points with the world, we can construct a metric by pulling back the local metrics through the system kinematics: For a set of Finsler metrics $\Finmetric_{i}$ at the contact points, the aggregate metric on the configuration space is

-such that the norm of a configuration velocity is equal to the sum of the norms of the contact velocities it induces (for more detailed proof as to why this induces a system level Finsler metric, see Appendix~\ref{sec:apxA}).
+such that the norm of a configuration velocity is equal to the sum of the norms of the contact velocities it induces.
+Both the property of being positively homogeneous and the property of being convex are closed under composition on linear maps (from Lemma~\ref{lem:posHomOfLin} and Lemma~\ref{lem:conCompAffine}, respectively; see Appendix~\ref{sec:apxA}), and under finite sums (from Lemma~\ref{lem:sumPosHom} and Lemma~\ref{lem:convexSum}; see Appendix~\ref{sec:apxA}).

 The pullback of the local Riemannian drag in~\eqref{eq:Riemannpullback} is a special case of this operation in which the $\configdot$ term naturally factors out of the calculation; generalizing the pullback operation to a function composition (instead of matrix operations) allows for the construction of system metrics where, as in \zcref[S]{exp:polarfinsler}, the local metrics are not (piecewise) Riemannian.